-Today’s post is about the difference between privilege, random good…
+Today’s post is all about self-esteem, the misuse of the…

 This weekend I chanced upon a post by Matt Walsh titled, ‘My wife is not the person that I married’ and what he had to say about the topic of divorce really ground my gears.
 So much so that I find myself inspired to stand up for anyone who has been divorced and had to endure needless ignorance at the hands of people who, often have no experience of what a bad relationship is.
 I’m doing this not because I am a divorcee, but because one thing divorcees don’t need is more judgement and shame.

 Let me preface what I’m about to say by mentioning that I grew up in a family where everyone would have benefitted from my parents getting divorced.
 While I hate to quote Doctor Phil, he got it right when he said something along the lines of, “It’s better to be from a broken home, than to grow up in one.”

 In Matt’s post he openly admits his own marriage is a relatively short one of three years (though he states he’s already endured some trials via having some kids and all that goes with it).
 He also states his marital inspiration comes from the strength of his own parents thirty-year marriage.

 His article begins with this lovely/ sarcastic gem:

 “Divorce party: a celebration of a broken vow.
 “Hooray!
 We quit on ourselves and each other!
 Now let’s dance!”

 I want to make it clear, my argument is not directed at Matt per say, but the assumptions anti-divorce advocates make when they claim that people who divorce do it for shallow reasons.
 I know a few divorcees, none of them ended their marriages for light reasons and none of them are named Kim Kardashian.

 The people I talk about are people whose partner’s had taken to substance abuse, who were no longer safe around their children, they are often people who took themselves out of a marriage to save their own mental health.